 Greg Wertenberger, Gilliland’s teacher, won the $200 Senior Division Soybean Science Challenge Teacher-Mentor Award.
 Wertenberger noted that the Soybean Science Challenge allows his students to work with projects that would be a benefit to their area.
 “I encouraged students who were interested in entering our regional fair to consider participating in the Soybean Science Challenge because this program gives students an opportunity to focus their research on a topic that has relevant impact to our local economy and food supply.
 I appreciate how the Soybean Science Challenge exposes these students to real challenges that are being addressed through the same scientific and engineering practices that our students are learning in the classroom,” he replied.

 Wertenberger also expounded upon what his students learned.
 “The Challenge helps students see relevant applications for the concepts and skills they are learning in our classrooms, and it helps them to see themselves as scientists and engineers who answer real questions and who solve real problems.
-They also gain knowledge about a vital part of our economy in Arkansas as they research problems and solutions related to soybean agriculture,” he explained
+They also gain knowledge about a vital part of our economy in Arkansas as they research problems and solutions related to soybean agriculture,” he explained.

 Thomas said winning the 2025 Soybean Science Challenge was quite an honor for him.
 “I was surprised and honored to receive this accolade,” he explained.